chocolateboy/get-wild/README.md

 (`\s`), `"`, `'`, <code>&#96;</code>, `[`, `]`, `.` or `\`.

 Unquoted property names must be preceded by a dot unless the name is at the start of the path, in which case the dot must be omitted.
-Bracketed values must not be preceded by a dot.
+Bracketed properties must not be preceded by a dot.

 If the path is an empty string, an empty array is returned.